It's Only Rock and Roll (Only Fools and Horses)

-"It's Only Rock and Roll" is an episode of the BBC sitcom, Only Fools and Horses.
-It was the fourth episode of series 4, and was first broadcast on 14 March 1985.
+"It's Only Rock and Roll" is an episode of the BBC sitcom Only Fools and Horses.
+It was the fourth episode of series 4 and was first broadcast on 14 March 1985.
 In the episode, Rodney joins an aspiring rock band.
-The episode is set around Saint Patrick's Day.

 Synopsis

 At a warehouse, as Del Boy loads up the van with the latest item to flog called Kandy Dolls, Rodney tells him that he just joined a band that are styling themselves on Frankie Goes to Hollywood.
-Del points out that Rodney does not have any drums, as well as mention that he should not be around that "bunch of wallies", especially their wild lead singer, "Mental" Mickey Maguire, who once bit another man's ear off.
-It is then revealed that each Kandy Doll has a different voice chip meant for another toy, and the Trotter Brothers then drive off.
+Del points out that Rodney does not have any drums and warns him that he should not be around "that bunch of wallies", especially their wild lead singer, "Mental" Mickey Maguire, who once bit another man's ear off.
+It is then revealed that each Kandy Doll has a different voice chip meant for another toy, and the Trotter brothers then drive off.

 Later, back at Nelson Mandela House, Del tells Albert that the Shamrock Club in Deptford, the "Paddies' Moulin Rouge", has no act for St. Patrick's Night since their resident band, the Dublin Bay Stormers, are in prison for their violent behaviour.
-Del manages to secure a booking for Rodney's band at the Shamrock Club with a clever ruse which involves a carefully timed slamming door and a Bachelors LP on the record player, then calling Liam, the owner of the club on the phone, and telling him that it will require £300 to hire the band for St. Patrick's Night.
+Del manages to secure a booking for Rodney's band at the Shamrock Club with a clever ruse which involves a carefully timed slamming door and a Bachelors LP on the record player, then calling Liam, the owner of the club, on the phone, and telling him that it will require £300 to hire the band for St. Patrick's Night.
 Once the conversation is over, Del heads off to the community hall to tell Rodney.

 That night, at the community hall, Rodney and his band are rehearsing a song they wrote called "Boys will be Boys", with Mental Mickey providing lead vocals, two other men named Stew and Charlie both playing rhythm guitars, and Rodney playing drums on packing cases, until Del enters, listens to the band playing their song rather badly, then tells them that he wants to be their manager and will buy them brand new instruments, as well as get them bookings.
 Mental Mickey allows Del to take the position.
 Del then asks the band if they know any of the Bachelors' songs, and the band look at him nonplussed.
-Now their manager, Del promises the band that this time next year, they will be millionaires, only to walk out of the hall and then laughing at how poor the band are.
+Now their manager, Del promises the band that this time next year, they will be millionaires, only to walk out of the hall and begin laughing at how poor the band are.

 On St. Patrick's Night at the Shamrock Club, a riot has broken out due to the performance of Rodney's band.
 Rodney, Del, Stew, and Charlie exit the club with their instruments and escape in the Trotter van, while Mental Mickey enjoys himself fighting various club patrons.